Phonics

 split digraph – two letters (consonants), split by another letter (vowel), but which make one sound, e.g. a-e as in make or i-e in site.

-trigraph – trigraph is a phoneme which consists of three letters like ‘air’ as in ‘hair‘.
+trigraph – A trigraph is a phoneme which consists of three letters like ‘air’ as in ‘hair‘.
 3 letters making 1 sound.